nuryslyrt/OWASPJavaHTMLSanitizerExamples/README.md

 # OWASPJavaHTMLSanitizerExamples
-My test codes in this repo about OWASP Java HTML Sanitizer   https://www.owasp.org/index.php/OWASP_Java_HTML_Sanitizer_Project
+The codes in this repo have written for related to about OWASP Java HTML Sanitizer and XSS Filters testing.   https://www.owasp.org/index.php/OWASP_Java_HTML_Sanitizer_Project